 However, it’s not always awesome.
 It can get boring being by yourself, you can start to feel isolated and get more than a little bit out of touch with reality.
 Not to worry, though.
 To keep you safe and sound, whilst having a great time, here are our best tips for solo travellers.

 - Don’t be discouraged to travel solo here.
 You might be a bit worried because of Seychelles’ reputation as a honeymoon spot and couples’ retreat.
-But it’s ok!
 There’s actually a lot of excursions and stuff to do by yourself – and we promise, it won’t be weird!

 - Consider renting an apartment/Airbnb.
 Even accommodations aren’t all geared towards romantic getaways.
 Seychelles isn’t exactly what we’d call cheap, but there are places you can rent an apartment or Airbnb which makes your stay a lot more affordable than an all-inclusive resort, for example.

 - Make sure the place you’re staying is secure and well-reviewed.
 You should definitely do research on where you’re about to book.
-Do the doors lock?
-Do weird people hang around outside?
-Can you close the windows?
-Is it in a good location?
-Will you be isolated?
 Make sure you also read reviews online before booking.

 - Try to travel around during daylight hours – most if not all of the time.
 More crime happens after dark.
 Don’t put yourself at risk.